 We’re happy to help you figure out the best way to set up your calendar for efficiency and security: get in touch with our support team.

-If you have calendar notifications enabled globally, then any calendar user can subscribe.
 Notifications include email notifications, Slack notifications, and Daily Agenda emails.
-You need to review all existing notifications, and deactivate or delete any that belonged to the former employee.
+You need to review all existing notification subscriptions, and deactivate or delete any that belonged to the former employee.
 Fortunately, this is easy to do as the calendar admin.
 You can see a list of all active notifications in the calendar settings.

 If you’re unsure about any of the notification subscriptions, but don’t wish to delete them, you can deactivate them temporarily.
 Slide the toggle to the left of a calendar link to deactivate it: when the toggle is red, the link is deactivated.
 You can reactivate the notification once you’ve determined that it is usable.